Occupational Hazard is a series about how different jobs affect workers' mental health.

 Journalistic instincts die hard, though.
 And during breaks between going to the gym, picking up takeout meals, and watching movies in bed, I started looking for answers to a disturbing question: Is journalism bad for my mental health?

 The last few years have brought a mini-wave of journalists talking candidly about the effects of their work.
 In 2014, Elle contributor Glynnis Macnicol wrote a piece that nails what it feels like to experience journalism-induced burnout.
-The following year, Huffington Post published a five-part series on mental health in the newsroom, the award-winning reporter Mac McLelland published a book about her experiences with PTSD following her coverage an earthquake in Haiti, and NPR's Gene Demby took a deep-dive on how it feels for black journalists to, as the headline reads, "report on black death."
+The following year, Huffington Post published a five-part series on mental health in the newsroom, the award-winning reporter Mac McClelland published a book about her experiences with PTSD following her coverage an earthquake in Haiti, and NPR's Gene Demby took a deep-dive on how it feels for black journalists to, as the headline reads, "report on black death."
 Compared to the overall output of the news media, these articles don't add up to a lot of noise.
 But a conversation is brewing.

 Still, though, experts say that journalism is years behind other professions that deal regularly with trauma.
 University of Toronto psychology professor Anthony Feinstein, who has conducted research on the mental health of journalists around the world, from Mexico to Iran to Kenya to war correspondents, has said in a report that before he began exploring the subject in the late 1990s, he did a "thorough computer search of all the medical and psychological literature [and] failed to find a single article devoted to this subject."

 Nowadays, the body of research is slowly growing—Columbia University's Dart Center has an excellent fact sheet on the subject—but the professional culture still lags.
 "I think cops and firefighters and EMS workers have a stronger organizational culture and understanding of the impact of that work and how to support people," says Elana Newman, a psychology professor at the University of Tulsa and research director for the Dart Center.
 "I think it's easier to talk about [mental health] even in the military now than it is in journalists."
-The stigma surrounding mental health in the journalism world is a "huge," she says.
+The stigma surrounding mental health in the journalism world is "huge," she says.

 "As a journalist, you're sort of expected to be the one reporting on trauma, not the one suffering it yourself," says Gabriel Arana, a freelance reporter who edited that HuffPo series on mental health, and wrote its kickoff piece.
 "And so a lot of people see it as almost their professional poise not to divulge when they're suffering, when they're either feeling burned out or going through a depressive episode."
 He says that the idea journalists are supposed to be superhuman observers of history and not feel anything "is not true and sort of harmful."

-Over the years, I personally internalized some of these stigma.
+Over the years, I personally internalized some of these stigmas.
 And I know that I also convinced myself that, because of how excited and fulfilled I was by the job, it couldn't also be affecting me negatively.
 I had yet to realize that a dream job can also, sometimes, become a nightmare.

 When I had my burnout episode, though, it was like a spell had broken, and I could clearly the see the mental health risks of the job.
 And they were everywhere.
 A Commander-in-Chief who has declared the news media the "enemy of the American people."
 An industry where literally hundreds of thousands of print journalism jobs have disappeared in recent decades and where remaining jobs can pay less than the local median income.
 A job that requires absorbing some of the worst aspects of humanity, from corruption, to climate change, to crime, to child abuse and so much more.
 A job that presents a never-ending stream of deadlines, an urgent sense of competition, and an expectation to—in the words of a journalism job posting I recently read —"dominate the conversation on social media."